nairuzabulhul/.CodeBits/InterviewQuestions/Top 100 Networking Interview Questions & Answers.md

 ### 62) What is DNS?

 DNS is Domain Name System.
 The main function of this network service is to provide host names to TCP/IP address resolution.
-It is responsible for translating domain names into IPs address or vice versa
+It is responsible for translating domain names into IPs address or vice versa.

+Generally, the computer looks for the IP address in the local cache of the operating system, if it finds, it retrieves the url of page.
+However if not, it initiates  a DNS request to look for the domain name of the requested IP.
+The request is made to an external DNS server.

 ### 63) What advantages does fiber optics have over other media?